The Singleton

 "How long have you known."

 "Since Christmas.
-The eleventh patient walked into my clinic in early December.
-Identical retinal patterns to a man I had seen in October.
+The eleventh patient walked into my clinic in early December — identical retinal vasculature to a man I had seen in October, two patients who had never met, two patients who were the same map.
 I stopped sleeping after that.
-Took me three months to write that packet."
+Took me three months to write the packet.
+I have eleven hundred patients, Jules.
+I can tell you the exact ones."

 "Why now."

 Julian closed his eyes.
+The watch was a cold ring on his wrist.
 "Send Jeff to me.
-As soon as you can.
-The plane is yours.
+As soon as you can — the plane is yours.
 Bring his data.
-Bring whatever he wants to bring.
 Bring Kael Sorensen.
 Bring Ruth Chen if she will come."

 "Ruth Chen will not get on a plane."

-"Then bring whatever she will give us by typed paper."
+"Then bring whatever she will give us on typed paper."

 "Okay.
 Jules."